Overview

 Create a samplesheet.csv

-for differential analysis:
+for differential expression analysis:

 nano samplesheet.csv